MarcusBBB/excursion/README.md

 ## General info

-This project is made for practising my HTML and CSS
+This project is made for practising general HTML and CSS commands.
+It's a commercial for a new app that will be available later.

 ## Live version